visgl/react-map-gl/examples/viewport-animation/README.md

   <img src="https://avatars3.githubusercontent.com/u/2105791?v=3&s=200" />
 </div>

-## Example: Interaction
+## Example: Viewport Animation

-This example showcases how to toggle/limit user interaction.
+This example showcases how to transition smoothly between one viewport to another.